 I have also facilitated peer supervision groups within counselling diploma courses at Manchester College of Arts and Technology (MANCAT) and Salford College, during several years' working as a part-time lecturer and personal development group facilitator on various counsellor training courses.

-In my counsellor trainer and PD group facilitator capacity, I have worked for Liverpool Community College, MANCAT, Salford College and Tameside College, as well training provision for Cruse Bereavement Care (Greater Manchester Branch), where I co-facilitated 60-hour Introduction to Bereavement Counselling courses that volunteers were required to undertake.
+In my counsellor trainer and PD group facilitator capacity, I have worked for Liverpool Community College, MANCAT, Salford College and Tameside College, as well as providing training for Cruse Bereavement Care (Greater Manchester Branch), where have I co-facilitated 60-hour Introduction to Bereavement Counselling courses for new volunteer counsellors.

 My own experience of being a supervisee includes participation in individual supervision, group supervision and reciprocal one-to-one peer supervision.